peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * <i>mediaType</i>: A media type to assign to the attachment.

  * <i>filename</i>: A file name to assign to the attachment.
-Can be null or empty, in which case no file name is assigned.
-Only the file name portion of this parameter is used, which in this case means the portion of the string after the last "/" or "\", if either character exists, or the entire string otherwise.
+Can be null or empty, in which ase no file name is assigned.
+Only the file name portion of this arameter is used, which in this case means the portion of the string fter the last "/" or "\", if either character exists, or the entire tring otherwise.

 <b>Return Value:</b>